skilldevai/ae-day2/README.md

 ![Creating new codespace from button](./images/aia-0-2.png?raw=true "Creating new codespace from button")

-This will run for a long time while it gets everything ready.
+This will run for a long time (up to 10 minutes) while it gets everything ready.

 After the initial startup, it will run a script to setup the python environment and install needed python pieces.
 This will take several more minutes to run.
 It will look like this while this is running.